Mega Drive / Genesis Architecture

 Image

-Frame broadcast to the TV (NTSC format), the VDP automatically covers the frame with overscan area that most CRT TVs will hide.
+Frame broadcasted to the TV (in NTSC format).
+The VDP automatically adds an overscan area, which most CRT TVs will hide.

 Tada!

-Conventionally, there are two types of interrupts called: H-Blank (every horizontal line) and V-Blank (every frame).
+Conventionally, two types of interrupts are called: H-Blank (at every horizontal line) and V-Blank (at the end of each frame).

 A dedicated transfer unit

-The DMA can be activated during H-Blank, V-Blank or active state (outside any interrupt), and can be used to write over VRAM, CRAM, and/or VSRAM [14].
-Additionally, during CPU RAM transfers using DMA, the CPU bus will be blocked, so good planning is critical to achieving performance.
+The DMA can be activated during H-Blank, V-Blank, or active state (outside any interrupt) and can be used to write over VRAM, CRAM, and/or VSRAM [16].
+However, during CPU RAM transfers using DMA, the CPU bus is blocked, so careful planning is critical for achieving performance.

-Exceptional use of these features may provide high-resolution graphics, fluid parallax scrolling and high frame rates.
-Moreover, your game may also be featured on TV ads with lots of Blast Processing! signs all over it.
+Effective use of these features may enable high-resolution graphics, smooth parallax scrolling, and high frame rates.
+In the best cases, your game might even be featured in TV ads with lots of Blast Processing! signs over it.

 Video Output